starkware-libs/cairo-docs/core/src/core-traits-Destruct.md

 # Destruct

-A trait that allows for custom destruction behavior of a type.In Cairo, values must be explicitly handled - they cannot be silently dropped.
-Types can only go out of scope in two ways: 1.
-Implement `Drop` - for types that can be discarded trivially 2.
-Implement `Destruct` - for types that need cleanup when destroyed.
-Typically, any type that contains a `Felt252Dict` must implement `Destruct`, as the `Felt252Dict` needs to be "squashed" when going out of scope to ensure a program is sound.Generally, `Destruct` does not need to be implemented manually.
-It can be derived from the `Drop` and `Destruct` implementations of the type's fields.  # ExamplesHere's a simple type that wraps a `Felt252Dict` and needs to be destructed:
+A trait that allows for custom destruction behavior of a type.
+In Cairo, values must be explicitly handled - they cannot be silently dropped.
+Types can only go out of scope in two ways:
+1. Implement `Drop` - for types that can be discarded trivially
+2. Implement `Destruct` - for types that need cleanup when destroyed.
+Typically, any type that contains a `Felt252Dict` must implement `Destruct`, as the `Felt252Dict` needs to be "squashed" when going out of scope to ensure a program is sound.

+Generally, `Destruct` does not need to be implemented manually.
+It can be derived from the `Drop` and `Destruct` implementations of the type's fields.
+# Examples

+Here's a simple type that wraps a `Felt252Dict` and needs to be destructed:
 ```cairo
 use core::dict::Felt252Dict;